The Beverley Sisters: Career

 In 1956, their version of the traditional song "Greensleeves", orchestrated by Roland Shaw, became their only US chart hit, reaching no.41 on the Billboard pop chart.
 Generally preferring live cabaret and television appearances over recording work, the song "Sisters", written by Irving Berlin and originally recorded in 1954 by Rosemary Clooney and her sister Betty, became their theme song; it has been claimed that Berlin wrote the song for the Beverley Sisters.

 The sisters are widely credited as having been the highest paid female entertainers in the UK for more than 20 years.
 In 1952, 1958 and 1978, they appeared at the Royal Variety Performance.
 In January 1961, they appeared on the radio show, Desert Island Discs.
 They appeared on the television show Stars on Sunday.
 They were the subjects of This Is Your Life in 1969 when they were surprised by Eamonn Andrews.
+They also appeared in 1977 on the BBC TV's long running variety show The Good Old Days.

 Their career was revitalised in the 1980s, after their children – who had begun performing together as the Foxes – invited them onstage at the London Hippodrome, encouraged by club owner Peter Stringfellow.
-The three sisters began performing again for British troops, as well as in gay clubs in Britain, and they produced a new album, Sparkle.
-They also appeared in 1977 on the BBC TV's long running variety show The Good Old Days.
+A review in The Stage in March 1985 described the Sisters when appearing in Stringfellow's Hippodrome cabaret as "clad in shimmering pink" and said they had "acquired a glamour and universality that only time and experience can produce".
+The sisters began performing again for British troops, as well as in gay clubs in Britain, and they produced a new album, Sparkle.
+The Beverley Sisters drew comparison with the Spice Girls in the late 1990s, especially with regard to the marriages of Joy to England footballer Billy Wright and Posh Spice, Victoria to David Beckham.

 They performed as part of the Queen's Golden Jubilee celebrations in 2002, and toured with Max Bygraves that year, the 50th anniversary of their appearance at the Royal Variety Performance.
 They also took part in the D-Day 60th anniversary memorial concerts in 2004.

-The sisters entered the Guinness World Records in 2002, as the world's longest surviving vocal group without a change in the original line up.
+They entered the Guinness World Records in 2002, as the world's longest surviving vocal group without a change in the original line up.
 As late as 2009, the sisters appeared in concerts and matinee shows in the United Kingdom.
 They forged links with the Burma Star Association, as well as McCarthy & Stone, where the sisters were invited to open each new housing development designed specifically for retired people.
 They later fully retired and lived near each other in Barnet.